smars1/Learning-JavaScript-/README.md

 # Learning-JavaScript

-## We needs some plugins for building our JavaScript work enviroment
+## We need some plugins for building our JavaScript work environment

 - Editor de textos
 - postman